Westmount places

 G.W.
 Spinney, Joint General Manager, Bank of Montreal (1940)

 “Lieutenant Wilbur Spinney, RCNVR… died at the Basingstoke Neurological Hospital, England, from injuries sustained on May 23 while attached to H.M.C.S.
-Ontario at a Northern Ireland Ports.”
+Ontario at a Northern Ireland port.”
 (1945)

-“…after a lengthy discussion, the General Committee resolved to recommend to Council… that to grant a special permit to the Study Corporation to occupy 1 Braeside Place for the purpose of a girls’ school.
-Permit granted despite the protests from a number of local residents.”
+“…after a lengthy discussion, the General Committee resolved to recommend to Council… that a special permit be granted to the Study Corporation to occupy 1 Braeside Place for a girls’ school.
+Permit granted despite the protests from several residents.”
 (1959)

 News: “A horse, which had been stolen in Ste.
-Genevieve, Quebec at 1 o’clock on Wednesday morning was found in Braeside Place, Westmount, several hours later by Constable Struthers, of the Westmount police.
-The horse was taken to the pound and the city and provincial police notified.”
+Genevieve, Quebec, at 1 a.m. on Wednesday, was found in Braeside Place, Westmount, several hours later by Constable Struthers, of the Westmount police.
+The horse was taken to the pound, and the city and provincial police were notified.”

 Herald, Bank of Montreal – Image: Public domain